apollojain/hab_android/README.md

 ======================
 Welcome to the Intro to Android Workshop!

 Never created an Android app?
-Well, you;
+Well, you've come to the right place!
 After you finish this, you'll have:

 * Created an Android Virtual Device (AVD) Emulator